csimth335/MTH335/Chapter1/taylor.md

 ## Sequences: limit

 Many algorithms are iterative.
 An example is Newton's method, where a sequence of approximate answers is provided: $x_0, x_1, x_2, \dots$ with the expectation that as $n$ gets bigger, the values get closer to the actual answer.
-(Which happens in most -- but not all cases.)
+(Which happens in many -- but not all cases.)

 The formal definition of closer is in terms of a limit: